-20 The EECC explicitly addressed email switching.
+&lt;sup>23 The EECC explicitly addressed email switching.
 See, for instance, annex VI Part B (b).

-The adoption of messaging services next to telephony and SMS seems to be more strongly driven by the added features and functions these services offer to users than solely to messaging services being a cheaper (e.g., for international calls or messages) or a better means to fulfil the same communication need.
-Several studies21 have linked different usage patterns of specific services to meet different needs, by choosing certain services to connect with particular groups of people to keep their communication circles separate and e.g. keep their professional and their family contacts on the different services.
-Surveys22 also show that most end-users tend to communicate via multiple applications at the same time and that the preferred communication means often replace one another in different situations, arguing that the contacts that end-users have on a specific application affect their conversations, their communication patterns with the application, and the quality of their social relationships.
+means to fulfil the same communication need.
+Several studies have linked different usage patterns of specific services to meet different needs, by choosing certain services to connect with particular groups of people to keep their communication circles separate and e.g. keep their professional and their family contacts on the different services.
+Surveys also show that most end-users tend to communicate via multiple applications and that the preferred communication means often replace one another in different situations, arguing that the contacts that end-users have on a specific application affect their conversations, their communication patterns with the application, and the quality of their social relationships.

-For messaging services, multi-homing23 appears to be widely spread.
+For messaging services, multi-homing appears to be widely spread.
 In theory, this can favour competition among different providers since users could benefit from differentiated products or service features.
 However, it should be noted that multi-homing does not necessarily mean that the related market is competitive.
 For instance, the most used messaging applications belong to the same undertaking (e.g. WhatsApp and Facebook Messenger belong to Meta, and Facetime and iMessage to Apple).

-Network effects and free-of-monetary-charge use seem to be the main and rather decisive criteria for users when choosing a messaging application.24 Network effects are self-reinforcing and confer a competitive advantage to those services which reach a critical mass of users.
+Network effects and free-of-monetary-charge use seem to be the main and rather decisive criteria for users when choosing a messaging application.
+Network effects are self-reinforcing and confer a competitive advantage to those services which reach a critical mass of users.
 Taking also into account the high user-friendliness of these messaging services, they have become particularly attractive to a large number of users.
 Group features reinforce even more these network effects, as switching from an application to another could entail significant coordination costs.
 For instance, when one member of a group chat wants to switch to a different service, all participants in a group chat on a specific messaging service should switch, if users want to keep communicating to all the members of the group.
 On top of procedural switching costs (time to adapt) and convenience of use, relational switching costs (fear to lose usual communication partners) appear to be an additional barrier to changing service.
 Network effects can therefore cause lock-in effects likely resulting in lower competition between providers of messaging services as well as limited contestability.
 Entry barriers could also be present due to the existing established critical mass.